still-code/ar-php-laravel/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/atm-code/ar-php-laravel)](https://packagist.org/packages/atm-code/ar-php-laravel)
 [![Github Stars](https://img.shields.io/github/stars/atm-code/ar-php-laravel)](https://github.com/atm-code/ar-php-laravel)

-this is just a wrapper for the Ar-PHP Library, for more details checkout [khaled-alshamaa: ar-php](https://github.com/khaled-alshamaa/ar-php)
+this is just a wrapper to use with laravel for the Ar-PHP Library, for more details checkout [khaled-alshamaa: ar-php](https://github.com/khaled-alshamaa/ar-php)
 ## Installation
 You can install the package via composer:
 ```bash